Meteor-Community-Packages/meteor-collection-extensions/README.md

 package publishers who want to extend its functionality resort to monkey-patching the `Mongo.Collection` constructor, and sometimes it's not done right.
 This package seeks to centralize one well-done monkey-patch with the ability to hook into the constructor as many times as possible.
 See my code.

 I am hoping for all collection-extending package authors to to use this to end the package compatibility issues.
-In order for this to happen, I will fork major packages like `matb33:collection-hooks`, `ongoworks:security`, `dburles:mongo-collection-instances`, refactor the code to use this utility package, and run their test suites.
+In order for this to happen, I will fork major packages like `matb33:collection-hooks`, `sewdn:collection-behaviours`, `dburles:mongo-collection-instances`, refactor the code to use this utility package, and run their test suites.
 If you want to help, that would be awesome.

 ## API

-#### Meteor.addCollectionExtension(fn (instance [, instantiationArguments]) {})
+#### Meteor.addCollectionExtension(fn ([name, options]) {})

-Pass in a function that takes 1 required argument and an optional second that holds the `Mongo.Collection` instantiation arguments.__Very Important:__ You need to make sure your extensions are added before you instantiate your `Mongo.Collection`s or your extensions will not work.
+Pass in a function where the arguments are the same as that of when instantiating `Mongo.Collection`.__Very Important:__ You need to make sure your extensions are added before you instantiate your `Mongo.Collection`s or your extensions will not work.
+Most likely you will only use this when buildign a custom package.

 #### Meteor.addCollectionPrototype(name, fn (...) {})